jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

 Subject always to its express provisions, the purpose of this subpart is to allow a company that pays to a non-resident investor a dividend with an imputation credit attached, and a supplementary dividend to the same investor, a credit of tax calculated by reference to the imputation credit which is equal to and sufficient to fund the supplementary dividend.

 ### LE 2 Credits in respect of dividends to non-resident investors
-(1) This section applies if a company resident in New Zealand pays in an income year with respect to its own shares— derived by a person not resident in New Zealand.
+(1) This section applies if a company resident in New Zealand pays in an income year with respect to its own shares—derived by a person not resident in New Zealand.
-  (a) a dividend (referred to in this section as the dividend); and (b) a single supplementary dividend with respect to the dividend— (2) The company is entitled to a credit against its income tax liability calculated under the following formula: where— (IC) is the imputation credit (if any, and calculated having regard to subsections (9) and (10)) attached to the dividend.
+  (a) a dividend (referred to in this section as the dividend); and (b) a single supplementary dividend with respect to the dividend— (2) The company is entitled to a credit against its income tax liability calculated under the following formula:where— (IC) is the imputation credit (if any, and calculated having regard to subsections (9) and (10)) attached to the dividend.
 (2A) A section LE 3 holding company may elect to reduce the amount of credit applied against its income tax liability under subsection (2) to an amount that is not less than the amount of supplementary dividends derived in that income year.
 (3) If a part of the tax credit cannot be credited under subsection (2) against the company's income tax liability for the income year in which the supplementary dividend was paid, or if the amount credited is reduced under subsection (2A), the company may—